FlorianDietz/comgra/README.md

 ## Usage

 To use comgra, modify your python code with the following commands in the appropriate places.
-Most of it really just tells comgra what you are currently doing so that it knows how to associate the tensors you register.
+Most of it just tells comgra what you are currently doing so that it knows how to associate the tensors you register.
 The file `src/scripts/run.py` contains a documented example that you can copy and will be explained in detail below.

 ```python
 import comgra